The best iPad apps

 Indoors, it transforms into a kind of reference guide, offering further insight into distant heavenly bodies, and the means to view the sky at different points in history.
 What sets Sky Guide apart, though, is an effortless elegance.
 It's simply the nicest app of its kind to use, with a polish and refinement that cements its essential nature.

 Every now and again, you get an app that ticks all the boxes: it's beautiful, audacious, productive, and nudges the platform forwards.
-This perfectly sums up Coda for iOS, a full-fledged website editor for iPad.
+This perfectly sums up Coda, a full-fledged website editor for iPad.

 When you're told you can control the forces of nature with your fingertips that probably puts you more in mind of a game than a book.
 And, in a sense, Earth Primer does gamify learning about our planet.
 You get a series of engaging and interactive explanatory pages, and a free-for-all sandbox that cleverly only unlocks its full riches when you've read the rest of the book.